Mesmaroth/discord-AkephalosBot/README.md

 ### Playing Sounds:
 Sounds are executed when the command for that sound is called, the bot leaves the voice channel as soon as it is done playing the sound file.
 You don't need to code anything for putting custom sounds.
 You just need to drag and drop the file in to the `sounds` folder and you are all set.
 The command for executing the sound on discord is what ever the filename is.
-If I have a sound file named `example.mp3` in the sound folder, then the command for that would be `!example`.
+If I have a sound file named `example.mp3` in the sound folder, then the command for that would be `!example`

 ### Adding commands:
 Please follow the format in `akebot/botCommands.json` in order to create or edit your commands.
 If you want to cusomize the output of `!commands` edit `commandList.txt`.
-[New] You can now add a new command using `!addcmd` command but it's not yet fully optimized and works for text type commands only.
-See Admin command section.

  **Command Properties**:
   - `command` or `command2`: Set the command you want this command to be triggered when someone types it